gitlabhq/omnibus-gitlab/doc/settings/nginx.md

    default user is `www-data` for both Apache/NGINX whereas for RHEL/CentOS the NGINX user is `nginx`.

-   *Note: Make sure you have first installed Apache/NGINX so the webserver user is created, otherwise omnibus will fail while reconfiguring.*
+   Make sure you have first installed Apache/NGINX so the webserver user is created, otherwise omnibus will fail while reconfiguring.

    Let's say for example that the webserver user is `www-data`.
    In `/etc/gitlab/gitlab.rb` set: